evisvasiu/esp32-modbus-wifi-manager/README.md

 Wifi manager: https://github.com/tzapu/WiFiManager

 ### Usage:
+* Connect for a second pin 15 to GND to start Wifi AP mode.
 * Connect to Access Point with SSID: "ESP32-ModbusTCP", Key: 12345678
 * Go to 192.168.4.1 on your preferred browser
 * Select pinMode options by the dropdown list for each pin.
 "Unused" is the default option